 Today in 1553 Mary I was crowned Queen of England at Westminster Abbey by Stephen Gardiner, the Bishop of Winchester.
 It was a particularly important day in history because Mary was England’s first queen regnant, meaning she was the first queen to rule England in her own right.

-At 11am on the day of her coronation Mary processed into the Abbey in an open litter.
-The barons of the Cinque Ports carried a brocade canopy over her, exactly as they had done at her father’s coronation back in 1509.
-She was dressed in traditional crimson velvet robes, as a male monarch would be, and wore her hair loose.
-A queen consort traditionally wore white and gold for a coronation but as Mary was going to be ruling in her own right it was important that she be crowned more like a king to help emphasise her power and authority.
-Being the first queen regnant meant Mary had no precedent to follow either so she basically had to set her own standards.
+At 11am on day of her coronation Mary processed into the Abbey in open litter.
+The barons of Cinque Ports carried a brocade canopy over her, exactly as had done at her father’s coronation back in 1509.
+She was dressed in traditional crimson velvet robes, as male monarch would be, and wore her hair loose.
+A queen consort traditionally wore white and gold for coronation, but as Mary was ruling in her own right it, was important that crowned more like king to help emphasise her power and authority.
+Being the first queen regnant meant Mary had no precedent to follow either basically had to own standards.

-Walking before her in the procession to the Abbey were knights, gentlemen, Councillors and the Bishop of Winchester.
-The Earl of Arundel, Mary’s Great Master of the Household, carried the ball and sceptre, the Marquis of Winchester carried the orb and the elderly Thomas Howard, 3rd Duke of Norfolk (who had just been released from the Tower) carried the crown.
-Mary was carried in her litter up to the coronation chair which was on a raised platform so everyone could see her.
+Walking before her in procession to Abbey were knights, gentlemen, Councillors and the Bishop of Winchester.
+The Earl of Arundel, Mary’s Great Master the Household, carried the ball and sceptre, the Marquis of Winchester carried the orb and the elderly Thomas Howard, 3rd Duke of Norfolk (who had just been released from the Tower) carried the crown.
+Mary was carried in litter up to coronation chair which on raised platform everyone could see her.
 Continue reading →

 Arthur Prince of Wales c.1500.
 Believed to be the only contemporary portrait of Arthur, on display at Hever Castle